Philadelphia Phillies vs Miami Marlins Odds, Spread, and Totals

 Phillies vs Marlins Betting Trends

-- The Phillies are 7-11 ATS when playing an NL East opponent.
+- The Phillies are 9-12 ATS against NL East opponents this season.

 Phillies vs Marlins Injury Reports